quicwg/base-drafts/draft-ietf-quic-tls.md

 and lower encryption levels than the current encryption level used by TLS.

-In particular, server implementations need to be able to read packets at the Handshake encryption level before the final TLS handshake message at the 0-RTT encryption level is available.
+In particular, server implementations need to be able to read packets at the Handshake encryption level at the same time as the 0-RTT encryption level.
 A client could interleave ACK frames that are protected with Handshake keys with 0-RTT data and the server needs to process those acknowledgments in order to detect lost Handshake packets.

 ### TLS Interface Summary